rust-lang/book/second-edition/nostarch/chapter12.md

-First, we’ll extract the functionality for parsing arguments into a function that `main` will call to prepare for moving the command line parsing logic to *lib.rs*.
-Listing 12-5 shows the new start of `main` that calls a new function `parse_config`, which we’re still going to define in *src/main.rs* for the
+First, we’ll extract the functionality for parsing arguments into a function that `main` will call to prepare for moving the command line parsing logic to *src/lib.rs*.
+Listing 12-5 shows the new start of `main` that calls a new function `parse_config`, which we’re still going to define in *src/main.rs* for the moment:
-moment:

 Filename: src/main.rs